sekunho/swoogle/README.md

 ### Day 8 - 03/12/2021

-- Same thing as some of the fields, I added a `PersonId` newtype with some smart constructors to ensure that it's at least `> 0`.
+- ~~Same thing as some of the fields, I added a `PersonId` newtype with some smart constructors to ensure that it's at least `> 0`.~~
-- I changed the smart constructor check from `>= 0` to `> 0` cause I just found out that it actually starts with `1`.
+- ~~I changed the smart constructor check from `>= 0` to `> 0` cause I just found out that it actually starts with `1`.~~ I thought it would be a better idea to expose the data constructors for IDs instead since it would be kinda tedious to deal with once the HTTP requests get implemented.
+I don't think ID really has to be validated since it's possible for one to have a negative ID (I think).
 - Added `edited` and `created` fields.
 So now it converts an ISO8601 UTC timestamp into the appropriate domain type
 - Added `Root` although I'm not sure what this is used for because I've already added data constructors for the different resources.
 So, just parsing it as if the URLs were text.
-- I thought it would be a better idea to expose the data constructors for IDs instead since it would be kinda tedious to deal with once the HTTP requests get implemented.
-I don't think ID really has to be validated since it's possible for one to have a negative ID (I think).
+- I forgot about the index endpoint so that's what I'm working on right now.
+I think it would be cool if I could parse all the URL attributes.
+So I wouldn't have to worry if a param goes first or not.
+All I have to check is if the parameter exists in a map.
+Maps might be ideal for storing URL attributes in this case.
+I'll think about it for now.

 ### Day 7 - 01/12/2021